St Mirren F.C.: Stadium

 St Mirren played at four different venues before moving to their ground at St Mirren Park, or Love Street, in 1894.
 The record attendance for the ground was 47,438 versus Celtic in 1949.
 Love Street saw extensive redevelopment in the late 90s to comply with both the recommendations of the Taylor Report and SPL regulations and the ground eventually became a 10,866 seater venue.
 The ground had four stands of which the most recent, the West or Reid Kerr Family Stand, was built in 2000 in order for Love Street to meet the criteria for entry to the Scottish Premier League.
 The oldest stand was the main stand which had a basic wooden construction.
 The north bank was popular with the hardcore St Mirren fans while the largest stand, the steeply raked West Stand, housed a sporting facility underneath.

 On 24 May 2005, Renfrewshire Council granted permission for the club to develop their old ground.
 This involved the sale of the ground to a supermarket chain, and the construction of a ground in Ferguslie Park, Paisley (through a separate planning permission).
 The sale of their old ground allowed the club to finance the new stadium as well as clear their debts.
-In April 2007 it was announced that a deal had been struck with supermarket giant Tesco and on 15 January 2009 St Mirren moved to a new 8,000-seat stadium, also called St Mirren Park.
+In April 2007 it was announced that a deal had been struck with supermarket giant Tesco and on 15 January 2009 St Mirren moved to a new 7,937-seat stadium, also called St Mirren Park.

 The opening game finished as a 1–1 draw with Kilmarnock, with Killie's Kevin Kyle scoring the first goal, and Dennis Wyness equalising.
-St Mirren's first notable win at the new stadium came on 7 March 2009 in a 1–0 victory over Celtic in the Homecoming Scottish Cup Quarter Final.
+St Mirren's first notable win at the new stadium came on 7 March 2009 in a 1–0 victory over Celtic in the Scottish Cup quarter-final.

 The stadium had a total seating capacity of 8,023 which was reduced in 2017 to 7,937 following the installation of a new disabled access platform.

 The stadium was known as The Simple Digital Arena after the club agreed a four-year, six-figure deal with Simple Digital Solutions on 13 June 2018.

-It is currently known as The SMiSA Stadium.
+It is currently known as The Marbill Coaches Stadium.